 The Ultra Raptor II Mid GTX is a lightweight hiking boot that delivers a ton of performance at a reasonable price.
 Featuring a comfortable fit for most foot shapes (as well as an option for purchase in wider sizes), a Gore-tex waterproof membrane, and aggressive rubber outsoles, this shoe is built for moving quickly through variable terrain.
 After high marks in almost every metric, the Ultra Raptor easily came out as our top dog.

 The Ultra Raptor II Mid GTX delivered comfort right out of the box, from snowy alpine hikes in the Eastern Sierra to long desert approaches in Zion National Park.
-While more of a hybrid between a running shoe, approach shoe, and hiking boot, the lightweight design offers comfort without a ton of bulk.
+While more of a hybrid between a running shoe, approach shoe, and hiking boot, the lightweight design offers comfort without adding a ton of bulk.
 Our testers also appreciated the added comfort from the padding that wraps around the entire ankle and the tongue of the shoe and the soft comfort collar with a pull-tab feature whose material is soft to the touch and makes it easy to pull on.
 Additionally, La Sportiva's innovative lacing system helps distribute tension evenly throughout the hiking boot to minimize any hot spots.

 Our testers ordered a half size up from their street shoe size and would recommend you do the same as these boots run a little small.
 And while La Sportiva footwear typically favors a narrow foot, this boot will accommodate a wide array of foot shapes, though, if necessary, it can be ordered in a wide fit.
 Padded yet breathable comfort as well as a lightweight design with minimal break-in time made the Ultra Raptor II one of our go-to's for overall comfort.